Christmas and New year opening hours 2025-2026

 Petition: We the undersigned petition the Royal Borough of Windsor & Maidenhead to stop any introduction of parking charges in Ascot, Sunninghill & Sunningdale high streets.
 RBWM are currently looking at ways to boost their finances.
 One of the ideas is to introduce parking charges across Ascot, Sunninghill & Sunningdale.
 Many users of these shops are people who don't live within walking distance, have young kids or limited mobility so need to drive.
 By introducing charges, it will be seen as another tax on motorist and the demise of our high streets.
 I feel by introducing parking charges, it will see the already low footfall get even lower.
 Shops in our local high streets are already struggling and this will be the straw that breaks the camels back.

-Update: This petition was submitted to the relevant lead officer.
-The lead officer confirmed that he would contact the relevant Cabinet member and provide further updates following this.
+Update: This petition was submitted to the relevant lead officer, who had confirmed that he would contact the relevant Cabinet member.

 Petition Status: Ongoing